dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1898: Birthplace influences identity and values development.
+### T1898: Birthplace shapes our values and beliefs.

 |Support|
 |---|